Background on the Program

 The Fall Semester Abroad (FSA) programs provide an exceptional opportunity to teach and work with students overseas.

-Two Bates faculty lead each program, typically with one individual serving as a director with the other assisting.
+Two Bates faculty lead each program, collaboratively or with one individual serving as a director with the other assisting.
+It is necessary for an on-the-ground partner to be established and contracted with to ensure risk management and reduce headaches.
 One program is offered each fall in a setting with one of the six modern languages taught at Bates.
 A second program may be offered if the programs have special drawing power and are regionally and thematically distinct.
-Twenty-five students participate with all classes represented, including entering students when space is available.
+Twenty to twenty-five students participate with all classes represented, including entering students when space is available.
 Prior knowledge of the language is not required of students since both faculty courses are taught in English and the language courses are taught at various skill levels.
 As a result, the program is often the first experience abroad for many of the students.
-While the director may be from in any department or program at Bates, he or she needs be skilled in the language of the setting.
+While the faculty leaders may be from any department or program at Bates, he or she needs be skilled in the language of the setting.
 The accompanying faculty member may or may not have a background in the language.
 Support is provided for family members to accompany or visit the faculty during the semester.

 A “Fall Semester Abroad Program Planning Handbook” is available on the Additional Information for Faculty web page and in the Center for Global Education.
 The Handbook provides step by step information on designing and undertaking a program.
 A key to managing the burden is for the two faculty members to share the various tasks, to recruit students early and often, and to work with a host organization abroad that is experienced in providing many of the services needed.

-Faculty interested in proposing an FSA program should first consult with Tina Mangieri, Director, Center for Global Education, in Roger Williams 124.
+Faculty interested in proposing an FSA program should first consult with Darren Gallant, Associate Dean & Director, Center for Global Education, in Roger Williams 124.
 Faculty who have led programs in the past are also available to provide advice.
 Faculty who wish to pursue this opportunity should then consult the Proposing a Fall Semester Abroad Program web page.